About the Journal

 ThES is a collaborative platform hence we welcome feedback and new features.
 Please send your suggestions to email@example.com

-To interact with the platform, please login.
+To interact with the platform as moderator, reviewer or author, please login.
 We encourage our researchers to login using an ORCID ID (personal or via your institutional account).

 1.The role of a Moderator